devicehive/esp8266-firmware/DeviceHiveESP8266.md

 * "address" - I2C PCF8574 device address.
 Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous pin will be used.
 Default is 0x4E.
 * "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
 * "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.
-* Set of key-value pairs, where key is pin number and value '0' for LOW, '1' for HIGH or 'x' for NOP, leaving pin unaffected.
+* Set of key-value pairs, where key is pin number and value "0" for LOW, "1" for HIGH or "x" for NOP, leaving pin unaffected.
 Sample below sets gpio0 to LOW and gpio1 to HIGH.

 *Example*:
 ```json